About The International Pilot Peer Assist Coalition (IPPAC)

 CA Charlie Curreri

-CA Charlie Curreri is currently an A320 captain and co-founder of Project Wingman, an industry-leading pilot peer assistance program for over 14,000 pilots at American Airlines.
-He is the Director of IPPAC, established in March 2018 and CEO of the Center for Aviation Mental Health (C4AMH.com).
+CA Charlie Curreri is a recenlty retired A320 captain and co-founder of Project Wingman, an industry-leading pilot peer assistance program for over 14,000 pilots at American Airlines.
+He is the Director of IPPAC, established in March 2018, and Director of the Center for Aviation Mental Health (C4AMH.com).

 CA Curt Joens